-- Jaw (mandibular) fracture: If you have a possible jaw fracture, your doctor may order an x-ray.
-Sometimes a special dental x-ray machine may be used to help in the diagnosis.
+If you have a possible jaw fracture, your doctor may order an X-ray.
+Sometimes a special dental X-ray machine may be used to help in the diagnosis.
 Not all hospitals have this equipment.

-- After you are stabilized, a CT scan of the face is the most useful to check for a midface fracture.
+After you are stabilized, a CT scan of the face is the most useful imaging test for checking for a midface fracture.

-- If you are evaluated right away, the doctor can usually diagnose these by physical exam.
+If you are evaluated right away, the doctor can usually diagnose a cheekbone fracture by physical exam.
 This becomes more difficult with time because of swelling.

-- X-rays may be helpful in the initial diagnosis of a fractured eye socket.
+X-rays may be helpful in the initial diagnosis of a fractured eye socket.

-If a fracture of your eye socket is shown on your x-ray, you will probably have a CT scan to get more information.
+If a fracture of your eye socket is shown on your x-ray, you will probably have a CT scan so the doctor can get more information.